Smyth County law enforcement agencies ready to serve

 School Rescource Officers

-The Smyth County Sheriff’s Office has three full time school resource officers (SRO) assigned to the three local high schools (Marion High, Chilhowie High and Northwood High).
+The Smyth County Sheriff’s Office has five full time school resource officers (SRO) assigned to the local schools

 School Resource Officer (SRO) programs have been in schools since the 1960's in the United States.
 The placement of law enforcement officers in schools has grown tremendously over the past decade; this increased dramatically following the school shootings of the late 1990s.
 Smyth County implemented the program in 1998.